Psychology and Business

 About this course

-Our four year BSc (Hons) Psychology and Business Joint Honours course with integrated placement year will enable you to benefit from a unique mix of expert teaching, and real world placement opportunities that will help you to develop the skills and insight needed for a variety of careers.
+Our four-year BSc (Hons) Psychology and Business Joint Honours course with integrated placement year will enable you to benefit from a unique mix of expert teaching, and real-world placement opportunities, which will help you to develop the skills and insight needed for a variety of careers.
+Psychology is a fascinating subject that aims to understand why people behave in the way that they do, by considering the complex interplay between biological, psychological, environmental, cultural, and social influences on behaviour.
+Alongside this, studying Business will provide you with a breadth of business knowledge including the functions of management and the science of decision-making.

 Studying psychology and business at Aston gives you the opportunity to complete a professional placement year, in the UK, or even overseas.
 Taking a placement year gives you valuable life experience in the context of working alongside professionals in a working environment.
 You will gain genuine practical work experience that is invaluable in developing an appreciation of issues such as office politics, which cannot be replicated in the lecture room.
 Such an experience is both personally enriching and valued by future employers.